-- When the wax reaches 185°F, add the least amount of color recommended on the package and mix thoroughly.
+2. When the wax reaches 185°F, add the smallest amount of color recommended on the package and mix thoroughly.

-- Pour a small amount of colored wax into a wax-lined paper cup (like a Dixie cup) or a tart mold if you have one.
+3. Pour a small amount of the colored wax into a wax-lined paper cup (like a Dixie cup) or a tart mold if you have one.

-- Adjust the color by adding more dye to the pouring pot until you get the desired results.
+5. Adjust the color by adding more dye to the pouring pot until you get the desired results.
 Be sure to keep detailed notes on the amount of dye you’re adding since you’ll want to be able to recreate the color easily!

 < Return to CandleScience.com